 Licences and certificates for controlled goods being moved from GB to NI may be subject to validity and content checks.
 It is the trader's responsibility to ensure that all details on documents match the information that has been input into TSS.
-More information about document requirements can be found in Guidance on controlled goods and the online tariff tool on NICTA.
+More information about document requirements can be found on Guidance on controlled goods and the online tariff tool on NICTA and on Moving licensed goods into or out of Northern Ireland on GOV.UK.